 2. Use Keywords To Source For Diverse Candidates

 Studies have found that the keywords you use in your job postings impact the kinds of candidates that apply.
 When organizations aim for a truly diverse workforce, they need to be mindful that their tone and keywords don’t actively discourage underrepresented populations.
-Keep an eye for the following barriers to apply:
+Keep an eye out for the following barriers to apply:

 3. Collaborate with Colleges

 PepsiCo is a wonderful example of this initiative.
 They participate in on-campus recruiting at some of the country's most minority-permeated schools.
 They are lead sponsors in 5 different diversity recruiting conferences.
 In addition to partnering with universities from historically underrepresented populations, PepsiCo provides transparent data showcasing its diversity efforts.
 Currently, 35% of employees in entry-level positions are people of color at PepsiCo, with 30% of entry-level employees identifying as female.
-PepsiCo’s continued commitment to workplace inclusivity showcases how having a strong diversity sourcing strategy can help you achieve your hiring goals.
+PepsiCo’s continued commitment to workplace inclusivity showcases how using strong diversity sourcing techniques can help you achieve your hiring goals.

 4. Consider Your Hiring Practices

 New solutions to recruitment and interviewing cater not only to job seeker trends but to diversity recruitment.
 One such method is called blind hiring.
 Blind hiring has become popular due to its perceived ability to reduce unconscious bias in the recruiting process.
 Information about the candidate, such as name, gender, religion, or socioeconomic background, is removed from the application, leaving only necessary details and work experience.
 This means candidates are judged based on skills — not where they came from.
-But, does blind hiring work for all organizations?
+But does blind hiring work for all organizations?
 Before you commit to changing your hiring practices, consider the following blind hiring benefits and drawbacks:

 It can allow more diversity in your organization.
-Recruiters aren’t screening for people who look like them, since factors like ethnicity, age, location, and economic background are removed from applications.
+Recruiters aren’t screening for people who look like them since factors like ethnicity, age, location, and economic background are removed from applications.